explainers-by-googlers/CHIPS-spec/draft-cutler-httpbis-partitioned-cookies.md

 {:quote}
 > 1. For each cookie in cookie-list, do the following:<br><br>
       a.
 If the cookie's cookie-partition-key attribute is null, skip this step.<br><br>
       b.
-Otherwise, if the top-document is not same-site with the cookie's partition-key then remove the cookie from cookie-list.
+Otherwise, if the top-document is not same-site with the cookie's partition-key top-level site then remove the cookie from cookie-list.

 # IANA Considerations